yapic/yapic/docs/index.md

 ## Why YAPiC?

-Pixel classification in YAPiC is based on deep learning wit *fully convolutional neural networks*.
+Pixel classification in YAPiC is based on deep learning with *fully convolutional neural networks*.
 Development of YAPiC started in 2015, when Ronneberger et al. presented a [U-shaped fully convolutional neural network](https://arxiv.org/pdf/1505.04597.pdf) that was capable of solving highly challenging pixel classification tasks in bio images, such as tumor classification in histological slides or cell segmentation in brightfield DIC images.

 >YAPiC was designed to make this new kind of AI powered pixel